syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/tooltip.md

 ## Adding Content

-You can define the specific content to be displayed within the tooltip using the [content](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonTooltipModel/#content) property.
+The [content](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonTooltipModel/#content) property can be used to set the tooltip content for each Ribbon item.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}